ali1dc/kafka/blog.md

 commands.getstatusoutput('mount /dev/xvdg /kafkalogs')
 ```
 ## How to handle service discovery
-Not that we attached an extra network device or Elastic Network Interface, ENI, We can specify, the IP addresses that we want.
+Now that we attached an extra network device or Elastic Network Interface, ENI, We can specify, the IP addresses that we want.
 In the Auto Scaling Group cloudformation template, we can provision ENI with whatever IP that we want in the subnet.
 Here is the how:
 ```yaml
 NetworkInterface1:
   Type: AWS::EC2::NetworkInterface